The Difference Between Glucosamine & MSM

 So, Which Is Better?

-In actual fact, neither is better than the other because both supplements provide unique health benefits for the human body and both function differently.
-In actual fact, numerous studies have found that stacking MSM with Glucosamine, can be more effective in regards to joint health, than taking one or the other, by itself.
+To conclude, neither is better than the other because both supplements provide unique health benefits for the human body and both function differently.
+In actual fact, numerous studies have actually found that stacking MSM with Glucosamine, can be more effective in regards to joint health, than taking one or the other, by itself.